juliocesar1235/dv-api/readme.md

 This a Django rest api running mysql for db engine, making available CRUD operations to a vast MX zipcodes repertoire

-**IMPORTANT: Only zipcodes available for Nuevo Leon and Baja California due to db restriction cost**
+**IMPORTANT: The only available zipcodes are from Nuevo Leon and Baja California due to db restriction cost**

 **You can access the public api with this url:** http://159.65.232.163/api/zipcodes/64000?format=json